Table of contents

 If you want something that will really stand out, the Granby would be a great ornate choice.

-Consider The Thickness Of the Frame In Relation To The Poster – Fishing girl She lived happily ever after vertical poster
+Consider The Thickness Of the Frame In Relation To The Poster – You don’t stop fishing when you get old Vertical wall art

 Most posters are big, so you might want to have a thinner frame style displaying them.
 Let’s say you have a giant poster from one of the many Marvel movies, and you want it to be on full display, with as little frame as possible to potentially overpower it.